philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ## Actions

-Actions tells the store how to affect the state.
+Actions tell the store how to affect the state.
 Actions are literally `dispatched` into the store.

 Actions are plain JavaScript objects used to send payloads of information to the store.
 Store use the payloads to update the state.
 It consists of keys: `type` and `payload`.